Regulation of Body Temperature

 All the above three things are activated by your nervous system.
 These are all caused by nerve impulses and happen very quickly.

 One quick point before we continue.
 The next time you’re shivering, you could stop shivering anytime you want.
 All you need to do is start moving.
-Start running in place, use your muscles, do jumping jacks.
-The only reason you’re shivering is because you’re an idiot telling yourself “I’m so cold, look at me, I’m so cold I’m shivering.”
-You could either move your muscles voluntarily or involuntarily.
-Luckily, your brain has built-in overrides to do it for you if you’re an idiot.
+Start running in place, use your muscles, do jumping jacks, burpees, bodyweight squats, etc. You don’t have to keep telling yourself “I’m so cold, look at me, I’m so cold I’m shivering.”
+You could move your muscles voluntarily or involuntarily.
+Luckily, your brain has built-in overrides to do it for you if you really don’t want to move, lol.

 d) Secretion of thyroxin and adrenalin These involve the use of hormones.
 The nervous system works very quickly, it’s like sending e-mails electronically.
 The endocrine system is like sending snail mail.
 With hormones, you have to manufacture, secrete, and have them circulate in the blood stream to then finally cause changes in the body.
 This may take hours in some regards.
 If you’re cold for an extended number of days, your thermostat in your brain will secrete thyroxin (from thyroid gland) and adrenalin (from adrenal gland) and both have very different purposes but they both increase the rate of cellular respiration to break food down at a faster rate, in part to produce heat.
 (We already learned that 60% of the cell respiration energy is given off as heat.)
 This is known as acclimatization.